Is AbbVie Stock a Buy Now?

 *Stock Advisor returns as of January 10, 2022

-Alex Carchidi has no position in any of the stocks mentioned.
-The Motley Fool recommends Gilead Sciences.
+David Jagielski has no position in any of the stocks mentioned.
+The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.